May 9, 2023

 Self-hosted Vicuna 13B

-This model was also mentioned in the now-famous leaked Google memo that argued open-source models were rapidly closing the gap with proprietary ones:
+This model was mentioned in the now-famous leaked Google memo that argued open-source models were rapidly closing the gap with proprietary ones.
+The memo’s core thesis - that neither Google nor OpenAI has a lasting moat against open-source - has proven remarkably prescient.

 Google Memo Reference

-The case for self-hosted LLMs is not theoretical for me - I run them daily.
-Here is what makes it compelling:
+The case for self-hosted LLMs isn’t theoretical for me - I run them daily.
+Here’s how the trade-offs actually play out:

 AdvantageCloud ChatGPTSelf-Hosted